Three Divisions of Care...One Commitment to Excellence.

 It’s Alright.
 If someone you love has recently died or you are separated from loved ones, give yourself permission to be sad and to grieve.
 Just because it is the holiday season doesn’t mean that you have to suppress your feelings.
 Acknowledge what you are feeling and seek help if need be.

-Let it Be.
+Make it Real.
 The holidays don't have to be perfect nor do you have to recreate the traditions of your past.
 As families and times change, traditions change as well.
 Hold onto those most important and be ready to create new ones.

 Let’s Get Physical.
 Holidays and stress can lead to unhealthy eating and a lapse in exercise routines.
 Make time to work out and if you are going to indulge, try to drink extra water, make time to exercise and go back to a healthy eating plan the next day.